bernieplug/eepelican/content/blog/uk-vat-fraud.md

 Date: 2017-01-20 12:00
 Image: uk-vat-fraud.jpg
 Tags: Amazon, VAT, Europe
-Summary: Laws introduced in March 2016 promise to do something about the VAT fraud problem in the UK.
+Summary: Laws introduced by the British government in March 2016 promise to do something about the VAT fraud rampant in online marketplaces in the UK.
 Will they be effective?
 Status: published

 VAT: It’s complicated.